Russia Claims New Advances In East As Kyiv Awaits Western Support

 Kyiv has urged the US Congress to unblock a $60 billion aid package, which has been stalled due to political infighting.

-The delays have been a "shock" for Ukrainian officials, Foreign Minister Dmytro Kuleba said in an online briefing for foreign media.

-"We are approaching the end of March and deliberations continue, deliberations on the issue of vital interest, strategic interest of the US in Europe," he added.

-The day before, President Volodymyr Zelensky told US Senator Lindsey Graham that is was "critically important" for the US to make a swift decision.
+President Volodymyr Zelensky on Monday told US Senator Lindsey Graham that is was "critically important" for the US to make a swift decision.

+"We are at a critical moment for the future of the armed conflict," Graham told reporters after his meeting with Zelensky.

 Kyiv has intensified its attacks on Russian territory, with shelling and incursions in the regions of Belgorod and Kursk.